shlomi-noach/awesome-mysql/README.md

 * If software, do not include links to documentation.
 This is not an "awesome library" repository.
 We might go for that in the future.
 * If e-book, must be free (as in free beer) and without commitment from the user (e.g. no requirement to enter personal details, no requirement to login with social network ID, etc.)
-* Likewise, slides, videos, websites etc., must all be open to all and must not require payment nor credentials
+* Likewise, all other resources (websites etc.), must all be open to all and must not require payment nor registration/credentials.
 * This is not the place for slides, videos or specific blog posts
+* Make an individual pull request for each suggestion.
+* Use the following format: `[item](link) - description.`

 ### Contents